flucksite/lucky_honeypot/README.md

 ```

 > [!IMPORTANT]
-> When a `class` attribute is passed the, the default `style` attribute won't be
+> When a `class` attribute is passed, the default `style` attribute won't be
 > rendered.
-However, you can pass your own `style` attribute.
+However, you can pass your own `style` attribute as well.

 Aside from the special `class` attribute, you can pass any other attribute as
 well: